 A National Core (NCore) site is one in a network of approximately 80 multi-pollutant monitoring sites throughout the United States designed to support specific EPA core monitoring objectives in public reporting, emissions trends tracking, and NAAQS compliance evaluation.
 Each state is required to have one or more NCore designated sites.
-In addition to being a SLAMS site, on April 8, 2016, EPA approved the Department's request to designate the Bismarck Residential site as the required NCore site in North Dakota12.
+In addition to being a SLAMS site, EPA has approved the Department's and has designated the Bismarck Residential site as the required NCore site in North Dakota12.

 The Bismarck site is also a part of EPA's Chemical Speciation Network (CSN) as a trends site.
-The Speciation Trends Network (STN; a subset of the CSN) was established to monitor long term trends in concentration of selected particulate matter constituents.
-The NAAMS document provides additional information regarding these national networks.

-11 Monitors operated in a manner equivalent to SLAMS as to meet all applicable requirements of 40 CFR 58, appendices A, C, and E, and subject to the data certification and reporting requirements of 40 CFR 58.15 and 58.16.
+The Speciation Trends Network (STN; a subset of the CSN) was established to monitor long term appendices A, C, and E, and subject to the data certification and reporting requirements of 40 CFR 58.15 and 58.16.
 12 Previously the Fargo NW site was the North Dakota designated NCore site.